santiagosayshey/DigiBrain/Dictionarry.md

 Hello, I'd like to share a passion project I've been working on for the past 2 years - Dictionarry.
-I often see that many posts here on LinkedIn are self congratulatory and indulge in celebrating each other's careers, goals and achievements.
-This is a good thing, this platform is meant to be a place in which we can show ourselves off and convince our future employers - hire me!
+I often see many self congratulatory, indulgent posts here on LinkedIn that on the surface, celebrate our careers, goals and achievements.
+LinkedIn is meant to be a platform for which we show ourselves off and convince our employers to hire us.

 I feel like its the expected culture at this point: